-Logbook of the Low Countries by Wout van der Toorn provides a concise chronicle of Belgium, Luxembourg and The Netherlands, setting their major roles against events in world history with two and a half thousand references in two timelines, together with highlights from art and science and illustrated with famous quotations.
+Logbook of the Low Countries by Wout van der Toorn provides a concise chronicle of Belgium, Luxembourg and The Netherlands, setting its major steps against events in world history with two and a half thousand references in two timelines, together with highlights from art and science and illustrated with famous quotations.

-Brigitte Grouwels, Minister of the Brussels-Capital Region and Jozias van Aartsen, Mayor of The Hague, have graciously contributed the preface and praise Logbook of the Low Countries as "a very handy guide through world history".
+Brigitte Grouwels, Minister of the Brussels-Capital Region and Jozias van Aartsen, Mayor of The Hague, have graciously contributed the preface and praise Logbook of the Low Countries as: "a very handy guide through world history".